After , , and spirited debate over the , it's here: the Final Environmental Impact Statement (FEIS) for the proposed new Tappan Zee Bridge.

 The FEIS document, released Wednesday, is more in-depth than its predecessor, the (DEIS) and answers many of residents' lingering questions about the $5.2 billion project.

-The FEIS addresses the issues of land acquistion, air quality, climate change, noise and socioeconomic conditions across thousands of pages.
+The FEIS addresses the issues of land acquisition, air quality, climate change, noise and socioeconomic conditions across thousands of pages.

-One of the first issues addressed is why bridge alternatives—like repairs to the current span, or a Tappan Zee tunnel—are not feasible.
+One of the first issues addressed i the FEIS is why bridge alternatives—like repairs to the current span, or a Tappan Zee tunnel—are not feasible.
 The document labels them "not prudent," noting they do not fit with the intended "goals and objectives."

 In the section titled "Noise and Vibration," state officials note sound-barriers, decibel measurements, restrictions on construction-related noise and other solutions will be employed.